MakeTimeWith/CallGraphAPISample/README.md

-# AuthSample
+# CallGraphAPISample
-Sample app for Bot and Auth
+This sample is based on AuthSample